MadebyAe/vagrant-nodejs-dev/README.md

 # vagrant-nodejs-dev

-An ansible-based vagrant environment for kick-starting server-side nodejs application development with MongoDB, Redis and Nginx.
+An ansible-based vagrant environment for kick-starting server-side nodejs application development with MongoDB and Nginx.

 ## Usage